Online videos are so ubiquitous today that customers are only shocked when you don’t use them.

-So why wouldn’t you just host all the videos on your own?
+So why wouldn’t you host all the videos on your own?
 For most companies, the answer is it would take too long and cost too much.
 Video hosting is a bit like dropshipping in e-commerce.
 Rather than hand-wrap every order yourself, you can send all your inventory to a dropship provider who does it for you.
 They benefit from economies of scale: they have a warehouse and employees working around the clock.

 You can upload your video to a video host that has the infrastructure to distribute it—even in other countries.

 The biggest benefit of online video hosting is that it makes your videos available in lots of places while controlling them from one dashboard.
 That means you get the best experience possible and can distribute them widely while doing less work.
-That can free you up to create more videos and to get even better results.
+That can free you up to create more videos and get even better results.

 Here are just some of the benefits of a video hosting platform: